HOW TO APPLY

 You will need to complete the secure online application for the University of Oregon Environmental Studies Program.
 When choosing your major from the drop-down menu, make sure you click on the correct major name for the degree you want.
 Our Master’s major is Environmental Studies.
 A $70 non-refundable fee (credit card or e-check) for domestic students and a $90 non-refundable fee for international students is required by the Office of Admissions for the Graduate Admissions Application; payment is the last step for the applicant in filling out the online application.
 You may edit your application until you have paid the fee; after that time you have access only to monitor the application to ensure it is complete by the deadline.
 For this reason, be sure to keep your login credentials (user name and password) in a safe place.

 In the course of completing the application, you will upload your resume, statement of purpose, and transcripts, and will enter general information.
 In order to complete the online application, you will need the following information:

 - Applicant course plan information (input)

-- GRE information (self-report by input; have official scores sent to the Environmental Studies Program)
+- GRE information (self-report by input; only if admitted have official scores sent to the Environmental Studies Program)

 - TOEFL or IELTS information (international applicants only)

-- Resume and Statement of Purpose (direct input or upload PDF)
+- Resume and Statement of Purpose (upload PDF)

-- Transcripts (self-report by uploading; have all official transcripts sent to the Environmental Studies Program and degree transcripts only to the Office of Admissions)
+- Transcripts (self-report by uploading; have official hard copy degree transcripts sent to the Office of Admissions)

 - Referees (input names, positions, institutions, and email addresses for three people who are writing letters of recommendation for you)